-Cost of revenue primarily consists of the costs of licensed products, charges related to excess and obsolete inventory adjustments, current and potential royalties and costs related to shipping.
+Cost of revenue primarily consists of the costs of licensed products, charges related to excess and obsolete inventory adjustments, royalties and costs related to shipping.
 We purchase product from Aroa at a fixed cost equal to 27% of our net sales of licensed products.
-The initial term of our Aroa License terminates on the later of (i) August 3, 2022, or (ii) the expiration of the last patent covering bovine and ovine products, with an option to extend for an additional ten-year period.
-We expect our cost of revenue to increase in absolute dollars as, and to the extent, our sales volume grows although it is unclear at this point what long-term effect, if any, the ongoing COVID-19 pandemic will have on our product demand which could lead to additional charges to excess and obsolete inventory.
+The initial term of our Aroa License terminates on the expiration of the last patent covering bovine and ovine products, with an option to extend for an additional ten-year period.
+We expect our cost of revenue to increase in absolute dollars as, and to the extent, our sales volume grows, although it is unclear at this point what long-term effect, if any, the COVID-19 pandemic and related macroeconomic pressures will have on our product demand which could lead to additional charges to excess and obsolete inventory.